DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 ---
-title: "5.
-Design systems that reflect the voice of the child"
+title: "Design systems that reflect the voice of the child"
 ---

 ##Importance of reflecting the voice of the child